 Residents must discuss possible changes with their roommates.
 The residence hall staff is available to assist roommates resolve issues should they arise.
-If you request to change roommates, you will need to first contact the RA on your floor and engage in any requested processes such as the mediation process.
-Then, if necessary, the RA will escalate the situation to the AD/RD of your residence hall.
+If you do need to change roommates, you will need to first contact the RA on your floor, who will, if necessary, then escalate the situation to the AD/RD of your residence hall.